yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRTSL54GS.rst

 1: uart:16550A port:B8000400 irq:3 baud:9593 tx:0 rx:0 CTS|DSR|CD
 }}}

+If you are going to work much with the serial ports, recommend to use the buildroot kit to build a firmware with BusyBox including the optional stty, getty, setserial, and maybe login programs.

 == JTAG ==
 2 locations on back of board with JTAG markings, but does not account for all pins needed.
 Hypothesis of user bbarrett at DSLreports.com was that Linksys uses a "bed of nail" test fixture and the contact points are scattered and not all labelled.